Fidelity Investments Presents

 Fidelity Investments presents TO THE POINT, a luncheon series brings regional leaders and business executives together to dive deep into informative, regional topics.
 TO THE POINT has become a staple on everyone’s calendar to keep them informed on timely and buzz-worthy issues.

 What’s keeping CISO’s across North Texas awake at night?
-Join security experts from Alliance Data, Collin College, Texas Capital Bank and Torchmark Family of Companies for a moderated conversation exploring the evolution and emerging challenges associated with managing cybersecurity threats.
-Learn the warning signs and how to protect your information.
+Security experts from Alliance Data, Collin College, Texas Capital Bank and TorchMark Corporation participated in a moderated conversation exploring evolution and emerging challenges associated with managing cybersecurity threats and protecting organizational information.

 2016 TO THE POINT Series

-The 2016 series of the North Texas Commission’s TO THE POINT presented by Fidelity Investments will focus on The Presidents, honoring men and women in leadership roles across North Texas and the country.
+The 2016 series of the North Texas Commission’s TO THE POINT presented by Fidelity Investments focused on The Presidents, honoring men and women in leadership roles across North Texas and the country.